22.214.171.124 Human Rights as a Standard of Behaviour

-Socially-acceptable behaviour must include respecting people’s rights, as defined by that society (4.2.4), irrespective of whether these have been incorporated in law.
-For example, the European Convention on Human Rights, which has legal status (188.8.131.52), specifies “equality between spouses” (Protocol No. 7, Article 5); this might be hard to enforce in a court of law, but is nonetheless a required standard of behaviour.
+Some agreed human rights define aspirations for how people should behave towards each other: the European Convention on Human Rights specifies “equality between spouses” (Protocol No. 7, Article 5), for example.
+They might be hard to enforce in a court of law, but they are nonetheless a required standard of behaviour.